 Six acres of grass and woodland are yours to explore.
 Wisteria and magnolia cling to the property, offering a magnificent backdrop.
 The south-facing hillside sucks up the sun.
 Snowdrops come early in springtime.
 And the water garden’s myriad paths and bridges network among giant gunera leaves above darting brown trout.

 Out there among the canna, crinodendron, clerodendrum, ginkgo biloba and other sub-tropical plants is the hard tennis court.
-Play a set or two in the sunshine, sink some balls on the putting green, then spark up the barbie on the terrace, crack open a bottle and take in the views.
+Play a set or two in the sunshine, then spark up the barbie on the terrace, crack open a bottle and take in the views.

 The 40-foot living room at Allerford Country House was made for getting together.
 You could throw a party for 200 here.
 But you might just enjoy curling up with your loved ones in front of the roaring fire with a tasty snack, a long drink and a party game or two.
 With seating for 30, no one’s going to feel left out.

 Need to escape for a little personalised TV viewing?
 There’s a telly room here for adults and one for kids, which also offers a PS4 games console and a 55″ HD smart TV.
 There’s fast wifi on tap, table football and a pool table ready to roll in the games room.
 Escape to the quieter version for chess and cards.

 Spaces here convey a sense of peace and good living.
 The quiet drifts in from the Vale of Porlock through the open windows, settling on the coffee tables and Chesterfields, and inviting you to take tea, tinkle the ivories, chat or just chill.
 Leave here and the feeling of calm and wellbeing stays with you.
 At least for a week or so.